TwiN/PythonXatBot/README.md

 3. open the file ```chatNames.txt``` and edit the name of the xats you want your bot to join ( one per line)

+## Update (2018-11-03)

+The Xat API on my website is now deprecated.

 ## Update (2018-10-07)